codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/runtime.md

 Get up and running with Codefresh by installing the Hybrid Runtime for GitOps via Helm.
 The Runtime is installed through a Helm chart.
 The Codefresh `values.yaml` is located [here](https://github.com/codefresh-io/gitops-runtime-helm/blob/main/charts/gitops-runtime/){:target="\_blank"}.
 It contains all the arguments that can be configured, including optional ones.

-## Quick start assuptions
+## Quick start assumptions

 ### Tunnel-based runtime
 Hybrid GitOps Runtimes supports tunnel-based and ingress-based access modes.
-For the quick start, we'll use the tunnel-based mode which is the default access mode and does not require an ingress controller.
+For the quick start, we'll use the tunnel-based mode which is the default access mode which does not require an ingress controller.
 For details, review [GitOps Runtime architecture]({{site.baseurl}}/docs/installation/runtime-architecture/#gitops-runtime-architecture).

 ### GitHub as Git provider
 Hybrid GitOps Runtimes require Git tokens for authentication to the Git installation repository based on your Git provider.
 The quick start uses GitHub as the Git provider.
 For other Git providers and token requirements, see ????[Git provider and repo flags]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops/#git-provider-and-repo-flags).

-  Have your GitHub Personal Authentication Token (PAT) ready with a valid expiration date and access permissions:
+Have your GitHub Personal Authentication Token (PAT) ready for Runtime installation with a valid expiration date and access permissions:
   * Expiration: Either the default of 30 days or any duration you consider logical.
   * Access scopes: Set to `repo` and `admin-repo.hook`

   {% include
    image.html